 Step 3: Complete a Nebraska Life Insurance License Application

 Once you pass the life insurance exam, you can apply for your Nebraska life insurance license.
-The application fee is $50, and you must apply online via the NIPR.
+The application fee is $50 plus a $5.60 transaction fee, and you must apply online via the NIPR.

 The NDOI will issue a life insurance license to individuals who are at least 18 years old and have passed the proper licensing exam.
 You should submit your completed license application within 12 months of passing the exam.